ESB Networks Ireland: Services, Faults & Contact

 Call us and we'll help you find a better tariff, fast.

-Do you have an electric vehicle?
-In addition to charging your electric car at home, you can also use the ESB public charging network.
-There are around 1,100 public charging points across Ireland.
-They can be found in various locations, such as on-street, in shopping centers or at hotels.
+Yes!
+If you have an electric vehicle, in addition to charging your electric car at home, you can also use the ESB public charging network.
+There are around 1,350 public charging points across Ireland.
+They can be found in various locations, such as on-street, shopping centers, or at hotels.

 To find the nearest ESB charging station, use the ESB ecar connect mobile app or the charge point map on the ESB website.
 In addition to the location, you'll also be able to see real-time availability.